api2cart/ruby-sdk/docs/ReturnApi.md

   start: 0, # Integer | This parameter sets the number from which you want to get entities
   count: 20, # Integer | This parameter sets the entity amount that has to be retrieved.
 Max allowed count=250
   page_cursor: 'page_cursor_example', # String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter)
-  params: 'id,order_products', # String | Set this parameter in order to choose which entity fields you want to retrieve
-  exclude: 'id,order_id', # String | Set this parameter in order to choose which entity fields you want to ignore.
-Works only if parameter `params` equal force_all
-  response_fields: '{return_code,return_message,pagination,result}', # String | Set this parameter in order to choose which entity fields you want to retrieve
   order_id: '25', # String | Defines the order id
   order_ids: '24,25', # String | Retrieves return requests specified by order ids
   customer_id: '5', # String | Retrieves return requests specified by customer id